 8: Instead, Use a Secure Patient Portal Software Solution

 A much more secure way to share patient records is to use a patient portal software solution.
 This type of software allows you to securely share data with patients and other care providers while maintaining full control over who has access to the information.

 Portal-based solutions also provide a number of other benefits, such as the ability to send appointment reminders, collect patient payments, and much more.

 Implement a Better EMR Solution at Your Urgent Care Today

 By following these tips, you can ensure that your EMR implementation goes smoothly and that your patient data remains secure.
 With a little planning and preparation, you can make the transition to a paperless office with ease.
 Implementing an EMR system does not have to be difficult or stressful, so long as you take the time to do it properly.

 At PulseCheck, we are the proud innovators of UrgiChart – the most complete solution for managing your urgent care center.
 With secure electronic health record management and patient portal capabilities, among a wealth of other high-performing features, you can better secure your digital patient data while also improving your practice’s workflow.

-To learn more or to schedule a demo, contact us today.
+To learn more schedule a demo or discovery call today.